qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ## The whole SfDataGrid row selection

-The whole row selection is handled by the original SfDataGrid, so we do not need to handle it in SfDataGridTools.
+Selecting an entire row is handled by the original SfDataGrid class, so we don't need to do it in SfDataGridTools.
-If the SfDataGrid SelectionUnit property is set to Any, then when the user click the row header, all the cells in the row are selected.
+If the SelectionUnit property of the SfDataGrid class is set to Any, then when the user clicks the row header, all cells in the row will be selected.

 ## The whole data selection

-The user can select the whole data in the data grid by clicking the "cell" at the crossing of the column headers row and row headers column.
+The user can select all data in a data grid by clicking a "cell" at the intersection of the column and row headers and the row header columns.
-This cell control type is GridRowIndencCell, and its style declared in the SfDataGridTools resource dictionary sets the event handler of the MouseLeftButtonDown event.
+This cell control type is GridRowIndencCell, and its style, declared in the SfDataGridTools resource dictionary, sets the MouseLeftButtonDown event handler.

 ```xml
   <Style TargetType="sf:GridRowHeaderIndentCell">